Robinson a doubt for England

 Wood did not feature in the first three days of this practice outing, having suffered from illness and been sent for precautionary blood tests.

-But he joined the attack after the tourists declared their second innings 366 ahead on 164 for four.
+But he joined the attack after the tourists declared their second innings 366 ahead on 164-4.

 Meanwhile, Stokes is eight weeks into his recovery from a painful side strain and chipped in one stint of five overs dismissing Alick Athanaze lbw with his first delivery and then bowling Shane Dowrich.